Market

 the "financial statements").

-In our opinion and to the best of our information and according to the explanations given to us,the aforesaid financial
+In our opinion and to the best of our information and according to the explanations given to us, , the aforesaid Ind AS

-statements give the information required by the Companies Act, 2013 (the "Act") in the manner so required and give
+Financial Statements give the information required by the Companies Act, 2013 (the "Act") in the manner so

-principles generally accepted in India, of the state of affairs of the Company as at March 31, 2024 and its profit, total
+accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2025 and its

 Basis for Opinion

-We conducted our audit of the financial statements in accordance with the Standards on Auditing ("SA"s) specified
+We conducted our audit of the Ind AS Financial Statements in accordance with the Standards on Auditing ("SA"s)

-under section 143(10) of the Act.
-Our responsibilities under those Standards are further described in the Auditor's
+specified under section 143(10) of the Act.
+Our responsibilities under those Standards are further described in the

-Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Company
+Auditor's Responsibilities for the Audit of the Ind AS Financial Statements section of our report.
+We are independent

-in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India ("ICAI") together with
+of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India

 Emphasis of Matter

-We draw attention to Note 36 of the financial statements where it is mentioned that reconciliation of deferred tax
+We draw attention to Note 37 of the Ind AS Financial Statements where it is mentioned that reconciliation of

-assets and liabilities is under process and necessary adjustment, if any, will be given effect to as and when
+deferred tax assets and liabilities is under process and necessary adjustment, if any, will be given effect to as and

 Our opinion is not modified in respect of the above matter.